sh0n1n/Movies-App/README.md

 ## TODO
 1. Code Style
+2. Fix IMDB image showing
-2. Do a play button for trailers working
+3. Do a play button for trailers working
-3. Make Tests
+4. Make Tests
-4. Complete with VC for Favorite Movies and make this function working
+5. Complete with VC for Favorite Movies and make this function working